Pup2Home

 Convenience sampling and snowball sampling were in play here so I could gather enough participants.

-Reliability Regina
+User 1: Reliability Regina

 Age: Early 20s